acstud/lab1/README.md

 ## Can I talk face-to-face?

 This year, the lab sessions will be carried out online using the Discord application.
-Please use the following link to join our ACS Discord server "https://discord.gg/PCCkAeb”
+Please use the following link to join our [ACS Discord server](https://discord.gg/EMNm2pGydx)

 ## Commonly seen OpenCL error codes